Manpreet-Singh-Parmar/Internship-Recommender/README.md

 # Internship-Recommender
-Recoomends internships based on your skills
+Recommends internships based on your skills